 We love everything chocolate and would never say no to Nutella or sugar and cinnamon.
 But everyone has different levels of sweetness that they prefer.
 Some like it overloaded and weighed down with sticky syrupy drizzle, while others prefer a little sweet with a buttery finish.

 Whatever your preferred level of sweetness, we have four ways to make dessert pizza that you will love.
 Trust us; they are that good.
+And if you want a normal dessert, there are perfect ones to pair with pizza.

 4 Ways to Make Homemade Dessert Pizza